-When you give your dog a bath, you will almost always end up with water in their ears.
+When you give your dog a bath, you will almost always end up with some water in their ears.
 It can also happen when your dog goes swimming.
-Your pooch will show his discomfort by shaking his head and rubbing its paws on the sides of its head.
+Your pooch will show his discomfort by shaking his head and rubbing his paws on the sides of the head.
 So what do you do about water in dog's ear and is it something to be concerned about?

 Table of Contents